 SDSC provides several Lustre-based parallel file systems.
 These include a shared Projects Storage area that is mounted on both Gordon and Trestles plus separate scratch file systems.
-Collectively known as Data Oasis, these file systems are accessed through 64 Object Storage Servers (OSSs) and will have an eventual capacity of 4 PB.
+Collectively known as Data Oasis, these file systems are accessed through 64 Object Storage Servers (OSSs) and have a capacity of 4 PB.

 Lustre Project Space

-SDSC Projects Storage has 400 TB of capacity and is available to all allocated users of Trestles and Gordon.
+SDSC Projects Storage has 1.4 PB of capacity and is available to all allocated users of Trestles and Gordon.
 It is accessible at:

-Where <allocation> is your 6-character allocation name, found by running show_accounts.
+where <allocation> is your 6-character allocation name, found by running show_accounts.
 The default allocation is 500 GB of Project Storage to be shared among all users of a project.
-Projects that require more than 500 GB of Project Storage must request additional space by sending an email to email@example.com.
-This e-mail from the project PI should provide a justification in 500 words or fewer that includes:
+Projects that require more than 500 GB of Project Storage must request additional space via the XSEDE POPS system in the form of a storage allocation request (for new allocations) or supplement (for existing allocations).

-Project Storage is single copy, not backed up, not purged, and users should ensure that critical data are duplicated elsewhere.
+Project Storage is not backed up and users should ensure that critical data are duplicated elsewhere.
 Space is provided on a per-project basis and is available for the duration of the associated compute allocation period.
 Data will be retained for 3 months beyond the end of the project, by which time data must be migrated elsewhere.